2019-20 Child Care WAGE$® National Participant Outcomes, Outputs and Demographics

 “This supplement allowed me to complete my education so that I am a more effective teacher to the children in my care.
 I have the skills and knowledge needed to make sure they enter into kindergarten ready to succeed.
 I use my WAGE$ supplement to help purchase materials for my classroom to enhance the children’s learning environment.” – Center Teacher

-Participants - 5,355 early educators, directors and home providers participated in WAGE$.
+Participants - 8,511 teachers, directors and home providers participated in WAGE$.

-- 36% - Average percent of WAGE$ participants with education below the Associate of Applied Science Degree in Early Childhood Education who submitted documentation that they had completed additional coursework.
+- 61% - WAGE$ participants who either have an Associate of Applied Science Degree in Early Childhood Education or higher or who submitted documentation that they had completed additional coursework.

-- 1,541 early education programs employed WAGE$ participants.
+- 3,333 early education programs employed WAGE$ recipients.